 Portage County has 21 fire departments across 27 jurisdictions.
 The National Fire Protection Agency Standard 1710 specifies a total response time for the first fire engine of 5 minutes and 20 seconds for 90% of high priority incidents.
-Using four-, six-, and tenminute drive times, a network analysis was run to develop an EMS response time map.
+Using four-, six-, and tenminute drive times, a network analysis was run to develop an EMS Response Time map.
 Map 5.2 shows the response areas generated for each station.
-The following restrictions and assumptions were used to generate the map:
+Note the following restrictions and assumptions:

-- The response time map assumes that neighboring fire departments, such as the Garrettsville-Freedom-Nelson Joint Fire District and Hiram Fire Department, have functioning Memorandums of Understanding (MOU) to share coverage. - Avoids travel on roads labelled "Through Traffic Prohibited" and roads which prohibit "Emergency Vehicles" when another route is available. - The analysis prioritizes the fastest route over shortest distance based on speed limits and cloud-sourced historical traffic data. - Prohibits travel through Camp James A. Garfield.
+- The response time map assumes that neighboring fire departments, such as the Garrettsville-Freedom-Nelson Joint Fire District and Hiram Fire Department, have functioning Memorandums of Understanding (MOU) to share coverage. - Avoids travel on roads labelled "Through Traffic Prohibited" and roads which prohibit "Emergency Vehicles" when another route is available. - The analysis prioritizes the fastest route over shortest distance based on speed limits and cloud-sourced historical traffic data.

-Map 5.2 shows a gap in service in Freedom, Nelson, Mantua, and Shalersville Townships; however, the majority of the unserved area is woodland and farmland with very few to no residents.
+Map 5.2 shows a gap in service in Freedom, Nelson, Mantua, and Shalersville Townships; however, the majority of the unserved area is woodland and farmland with very few to no homes.